 Duplicate Instances [GHC-59692]

-If multiple instances for the same type are required, circumventing this restriction is possible by introducing a newtype
+If you want multiple instances for the same type, you can circumvent this restriction by introducing a newtype

 Examples